lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 _Case in point: I just finished a major refactor and pushed out 2 major features to beta, so writing this blog post right now feels like a vacation for my brain._

 If it's not already obvious, I like being hyper-efficient (without burning myself out, obviously).
-Even though I am a solo founder and have only a singular available thread at any given time, I can still automate, optimize and parallelize processes.
-As a simple example, a few weeks ago I decided I should send out a user survey to new subscribers.
-I realized I should immediately take the time to prepare that because once it's sent out, I could forget about it for 3 weeks while responses trickle in.
-After I finish my next few tasks, I'll have a bunch of survey results waiting for me to parse and analyze.
+Even though I am a single person, I can still automate, optimize and parallelize processes.

 In the last 3 months, I averaged 6.5 hours of work per day for a total of a 45.5 hour work week (as in I don't take weekends off).
-If I may say so myself, I feel that in the last few months I have become much more in control of my workload.
+Personally, I feel that in the last few months I have become much more in control of my workload.
 I would greatly attribute being able to make it this far to the optimizations I've identified and implemented when the time called for it.

 As the company scales, so too must all aspects of my work, which I break down into 4 parts: customer support, engineering, product and marketing.
 Finding these opportunities for process elimination and simplification is honestly one of the more fun parts of running a company which is why I'm excited to share some of my most successful strategies and some anecdotes from own experiences.